2020–21 Sheffield Wednesday F.C. season

 The 2020–21 season is Sheffield Wednesday's ninth consecutive season in the Championship.
 The season covers the period from 1 July 2020 to 30 June 2021.

 Season overview

 July

 On 31 July, Wednesday received a 12-point penalty for breaching the League's Profitability and Sustainability Rules for the three season reporting period ending in 2017–18, with the penalty taking effect for the 2020–21 season.

 August

 On 12 August, the club restructured their coaching setup with James Beattie coming in as assistant manager, Darryl Flahavan as the goalkeeper coach and Andrew Hughes as first team coach.

 On 14 August, Lee Bullen and Nicky Weaver left the first team to work with the academy.

 On 17 August, Wednesday announced they would be appealing the 12 point penalty, with a verdict not expected until later in the year.

 October

-On 7 October, it was revealed that owner Dejphon Chansiri was securing debt against the clubs Hillsborough Stadium.
+On 7 October, it was revealed that owner Dejphon Chansiri was securing debt against the club's Hillsborough Stadium.